Home Influencer Marketing influencer marketing trends

 We’re seeing a greater emphasis on diversity and representation in society of late.
 So, it comes as no surprise to see this flow into influencer marketing.
 The leading LGBTQ+ influencers on YouTube have nearly 20 million followers.

-You even find influencer agencies devoted to increasing representation.
+You even find influencer marketing agencies devoted to increasing representation.
 For example, REFLECT, a space for underrepresented groups within media campaigns, is on a mission to ensure everyone is reflected in the media.
 They work exclusively with brands that share their passion for diversifying the media and want to build diversity and inclusion into their brand ethos and marketing campaigns.

 Other agencies, like Shade and Black Girl Digital, choose to focus on representing black and brown creators.
 As their name suggests, Black Girl Digital, for example, chose to focus specifically on black females.
 Their goal is to inspire brands to want to build deeper partnerships with this group of influencers, empowering them to build a sustainable business doing what they love.